Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Lymphatic Malformation (LM)

 LM presents as localized or generalized overgrowth caused by micro- and macrocystic anomalies, sometimes in association with lymphedema.
-Often there is lymphatic swelling and fatty deposition on the contralateral foot.
+Often there is lymphatic swelling and fatty deposition on the opposite foot.
 The lymphatic anomalies can also occur in the pelvis, bladder and lower gastrointestinal tract.
 Lymphatic cysts in the spleen are also common.
 LM is documented by ultrasonography and/or MRI.
 Lymphography shows that lymphedema is the result of diminished number or absence of lymphatic channels.

 Episodic infections (cellulitis) are common and probably related to poor lymphatic drainage in the limb.